-In Herndon, Virginia, average lows in the winter months average the low 20s to low 30s.
+In Reston, Virginia, average lows in the winter months average the low 20s to low 30s.
 However, the record lows show the temperatures can dip well below zero.
 Cold temperatures and frigid wind chills are damaging to the skin, especially facial skin that isn’t protected by layers of clothing.

 As skin loses moisture and elasticity, fine lines and wrinkles occur.
 Weather-related damage may also lead to sun spots.
 Chemical peels are good to correct the damage caused by sun and temperature extremes.